Hoosac Range, North Adams

 Directions to parking

 From Pittsfield: Take Route 8 North, at the Cumberland Farms in North Adams, take a right onto 8A.
-Then take a right, heading west on Route 2.
-The lot is on the right after the Wigwam Cabins.
+Then take a right, heading east on Route 2.
+The trailhead parking is on the right after the Wigwam Cabins.

 From the Hoosac Range Trail you will look out over valleys and towns far below, hike three miles to the open rock summit of Spruce Hill or walk a shorter inner loop to Sunset Rock – all the while delighting in dramatic schist ledges, user-friendly stone steps, carefully designed switchbacks, and the tenacity of a forest that survives the insults of wind and ice on these magnificent 760 acres.